 Other than the countercyclical capital buffer, which regulatory measures serve to contain the risks on the mortgage and real estate markets?

-To reduce the risks on the Swiss mortgage and real estate markets, the capital requirements for mortgage lending with a high loan-to-value ratio have been tightened and the banks' self-regulation rules for granting mortgage loans revised on various occasions.
+To reduce the risks on the Swiss mortgage and real estate markets, the capital requirements for mortgage lending with a high loan-to-value ratio have been tightened and the banks' self-regulation guidelines for granting mortgage loans revised on various occasions.
 The most recent amendment to these guidelines came into effect at the beginning of 2020.
 In view of the development of the residential investment property segment in recent years, the Swiss Bankers Association has tightened its requirements in respect of the loan-to-value ratio and amortisation period for new mortgages on residential investment property.

 What is the Basel Capital Adequacy Framework (Basel I, II and II) about?